Diagnosis and Treatments for Back (Lumbar Spine) Pain

 Many patients seeking treatment for spinal arthritis and other degenerative conditions of the lower (lumbar) spine generally find relief in medication and lifestyle changes, but severe or debilitating cases of spinal osteoarthritis may require back surgery.

-In these cases, Dr. Brisson of NY Spine Care in NYC will discuss your options and determine the appropriate surgical procedure for you.
+In these cases, Dr. Brisson of NY Spine Care in NYC will discuss your options for back pain treatment and determine the appropriate surgical procedure for you.